vincentpierre/ml-agents-dots/Documentation~/README.md

-## ML-Agents DOTS Installation Guide
+# ML-Agents DOTS
-Please note that this package is available as a preview, so it is not ready for production use.
-The features and documentation in this package might change before it is verified for release.

 ## Installation

 ### Install C# code
- * Create a new Project on Unity 2020.2.0b14
+ * Create a new Project on Unity 2021.3.19f1
  * Navigate to the new created project folder and add the following entries into `Package/manifest.json` under "Dependencies":
  ```json
  "com.unity.ai.mlagents": "https://github.com/vincentpierre/ml-agents-dots.git",